ansys/pyscadeone/doc/source/user_guide/modeler.rst

     # Module defining all Swan-related classes, see below
     import ansys.scadeone.core.swan as swan

-Here an example to filter declarations to get specific operator:
+Here is an example to filter declarations to get specific operator:

 .. literalinclude:: quad_flight_control.py
     :lines: 39-47